Hong Kong's Carrie Lam Shores Up Beijing's Backing During 'Exceptional Times'

 Lam's confidence Monday was fitting, particularly with Xi publicly in her corner.

-"Facing difficulties and pressure, Chief Executive Lam has stood firm on the 'one country, two systems' principle, governed in accordance with the law, and remained dedicated," he said Monday.
+"Facing difficulties and pressure, Chief Executive Lam has stood firm on the 'one country, two systems' principle, governed in accordance with the law and remained dedicated," he said Monday.
 "You did plenty of work in difficult situations."